-State and federally protected species with the intential is occur along the corridor include 19 protected animals and 6 listed plants.
-Federally list is pecies under the U.S. Fish and Wildlife Service's jurisdiction are included in the IPaC pecies list in Appendix D. Species status in Tables 3-1 and 3-2 below include the following USFWS and FWC abbreviations: "E" for endangered or "T" for threaten at To submarize the results of desktop and field data collection efforts, each potentially occurring the cies was assigned a likelihood for occurrence of "none", "low", "moderate", or "high implicates found on or immediately adjacent to the project corridor and an indicator of submable habital proportion to the project area of "distant", "near R/W (right of way)", or "within R/W".
-Efinitions corrobability of species presence/habitat proximity are provided below.
+State and federally protected species with the potential to occur along the corridor include 19 protected animals and 6 listed plants.
+Federally listed species under the U.S. Fish and Wildlife Service's jurisdiction are included in the IPaC species list in Appendix D. Species status in Tables 3-1 and 3-2 below include the following USFWS and FWC abbreviations: "E" for endangered or "T" for threatened.
+To summarize the results of desktop and field data collection efforts, each potentially occurring species was assigned a likelihood for occurrence of "none", "low", "moderate", or "high" within habitats found on or immediately adjacent to the project corridor and an indicator of suitable habitat proximity to the project area of "distant", "near R/W (right of way)", or "within R/W".
+Definitions of probability of species presence/habitat proximity are provided below.

-Likelihood of Species Prescice Within the Project Corridor
+Likelihood of Species Presence Within the Project Corridor